8 Frequently Asked Questions about Dance Costumes

 1. Am I too old to wear pastel or bright colors?

-1. What kind of dresses do judges like?
+1. What kind of dresses do the judges like?

-It’s not mandatory to have an artificial tan, but most dancers, particularly for Latin and Rhythm dances, find it more visually pleasing.
-If you choose to tan, I recommend a customizable air brush that dries overnight or an express tan (4hrs).
-You can also apply instant spray tan or bronzer afterwards.
-But be aware that instant tan can stain dresses, so be very careful if you are planning to wear a lightly colored dress.
+It’s not mandatory to have an artificial tan, but many dancers—especially in Latin and Rhythm—prefer it for its polished, stage-ready appearance.
+If you choose to tan, I recommend a customizable airbrush tan that develops overnight or an express tan that develops within a few hours.
+You can also apply an instant spray tan or bronzer on top for additional depth.

 1. How many dresses do I need per year?